Recipe sponsored by LetsGrabA.Beer

-Last week I had a great time on a trip to Wyoming and Idaho (which you may have seen on my Snapchat).
+Last week I had a great time on a trip to Wyoming and Idaho (which you may have seen on my stories).
 I learned a lot about barley growing, specifically for beer, and met some local farmers who grow and supply barley for Anheuser-Busch.
 I really enjoyed seeing the passion and dedication of some of the growers, and the pride they took in their farms.
 I had never been to that part of the country and it was shockingly beautiful everywhere I looked.
 I was immediately inspired to create a recipe that used barley and beer!

 Barley is such a versatile ingredient to cook with.
 It can take the place of any grain, rice, or pasta in a recipe.
 You just boil it for an hour or so until it becomes tender and it is ready to eat.
 In the past I have used it in risotto, had it for breakfast, and made a grain salad with it.

 This time though, I made a fresh summer chili with some beef, pork, and lots of barley.
 I loaded up the chili with summer veggies like corn and zucchini to keep everything light and fresh tasting.

 Before the recipe, here is a picture of the group of us in Idaho!
 It was such a fun trip and I loved all the people I met.

 This is what happens when you drop a group of bloggers into a barley farm!

 Now on to the recipe!
 First, sweat the onions and peppers, and brown the meat.
 There is pork and ground beef in the mix.
 Beer goes in next.
 I used a Goose Island IPA.

 Tomatoes, corn, zucchini, and barley along with some spices.

 After it simmers for an hour and a half it is looking real good.